gluster/glusterdocs/Administrator Guide/Trash.md

 ##### Points to be remembered
 * As soon as the volume is started, trash directory will be created inside the volume and will be visible through mount.
 Disabling trash will not have any impact on its visibilty from the mount.
-* Eventhough deletion of trash-directory is not permitted, currently residing trash contents will be removed on issuing delete on it and only an empty trash-directory exists.
+* Even though deletion of trash-directory is not permitted, currently residing trash contents will be removed on issuing delete on it and only an empty trash-directory exists.

 ##### Known issue
 Since trash translator resides on the server side higher translator like AFR, DHT are unaware of rename and truncate operations being done by this translator which eventually moves the files to trash directory.
 Unless and until a complete-path-based lookup comes on trashed files, those may not be visible from the mount.